How to preorder the iPhone 8 and iPhone 8 Plus

 iPhone 8 Plus

-You will be able to use Apple's iPhone Upgrade Program for all the new iPhone models.
-Pricing for the iPhone 8 and iPhone 8 Plus goes as follows:
+You will be able to use Apple's iPhone Upgrade Program for all the new iPhone models (this isn't available in Australia).
+Pricing for the iPhone 8 and iPhone 8 Plus per month goes as follows:

 - iPhone 8 64GB: $34.50 or £37.95